Simone Deveaux: Brave New World

 In the graphic novel From the Files of Primatech: 1991, Dr. Jonas Zimmerman brings Simone along with Barbara (Niki and Tracy's triplet) to her father Charles at the Primatech headquarters.
 Simone then leaves with Charles and Barbara.

 Production

-Isaac's love interest was originally written as a bohemian white woman named Stella.
+Isaac's love interest was written as a bohemian white woman named Stella.
 However, after Ali Larter, not Cypress, was awarded the role of Niki Sanders, Heroes creator Tim Kring offered the role of Stella to her.
 The character was changed from a bohemian to an art dealer, and the name was changed to Simone Deveaux.
 The writers had discussed several storyline possibilities for Simone such as pregnancy and becoming another "Horn Rimmed Glasses" (Noah Bennet).
 Cypress believed Simone to be "the Lois Lane of the Heroes world."
 In the end, however, the creative staff could not decide what direction to take Simone.
 Heroes creator Tim Kring informed her of Simone's fate in December 2006.